Posted July 7th, 2016 by Ashley Kane

 How to Stop Distracted Driving:

 Driver behavior needs to change in order to end the distracted driving epidemic.
 Laws help enforce driving behavior, but the most successful way to end distracted driving may be to start with drivers who want to change first.

 The key is education.
 Do your part to learn about the reckless and avoidable nature of distracted driving.
-Beware the dangers, spread the word and check out your own driving skills.
+Beware the dangers, spread the word and check your own driving skills.
 You may be surprised to find out that you’re not as safe of a driver as you originally thought.
-Motivate yourself to change your driving behavior and work to improve.
+Motivate yourself to change your driving behavior and work to improve with tips.

 Distracted driving will end when drivers decide to change their behavior.
 Technology, laws, and friends and family are here to help.

 - Educate: Research, statistics, awareness, defensive driving classes

 - Encourage: Technology (safe-driving apps, Driver-Assist car tech), fellow passengers, family and friends

 - Enforce: Laws, fines and violations can reinforce safe driving